jvermaas/vmd-packaging-instructions/README.md

 ```
 Again, you could copy this from the edited version from github. `cp edited/vmd.sh vmd/bin/vmd.sh`

-There is a syntactical mistake in `vmd/src/OptiXRenderer.C` in version 1.9.4a55 that newer versions of `gcc` don't like, so we also have one more copy to make.
-`cp edited/OptiXRenderer.C vmd/src/OptiXRenderer.C`

 ## Debuild builds packages

-The build process itself is largely automated by `debuild`, run from the base directory we have been working from (`vmdpackaging/vmd-1.9.4a55`).
+The build process itself is largely automated by `debuild`, run from the base directory we have been working from (`vmdpackaging/vmd-1.9.4a57`).

 ```bash
 debuild -b